 However, if your appetite for historical gardens has been whetted, then why not visit the Elizabethan Garden in Kenilworth Castle just 20 miles away.
 This faithfully restored garden is managed by English Heritage.

 Both the Birmingham Botanical Gardens and Winterbourne House and Garden have free parking and both give Senior discounts, so in each case it is less than £5 to enter, including gift aid.
 There is good wheelchair access to most parts of both gardens, although the Japanese Bridge at Winterbourne is not suitable for wheelchairs or those unsteady on their feet.
+Members of Historic Houses get free entry to Winterbourne House and Gardens.
+See our special offer for annual membership of Historic Houses.

 Most of the major hotel chains have properties in the city, but see my Hotel Deals for Seniors before booking.
 I stayed at the newly-opened Holiday Inn Express Birmingham South, which was convenient for both motorway access and the botanic gardens.